lfresard/github_tutorial/README.md

  create mode 100644 README.md
 ```

-From here you have two options:
-* either you want to write over existing files in your directory (typically this is your repo and you want to make the changes you intended to do.
-* or you don't want to overwrite anything from the master directory for now, and you will create a branch to put your changes on.

-## 4. Solution 1: Push to the existing repository
+## 4. Push to the existing repository
+In addition to `git add` and `git commit`, a third command git push is essential for a complete collaborative Git workflow. `git push` is utilized to send the committed changes to remote repositories for collaboration.
+This enables other team members to access a set of saved changes.

-Here the changes to your files will overwrite the original files in your repository
+Here the changes to your files will overwrite the original files in the remote repository.

 ```shell
 DN52eo2r:example_github_repo lfresard$ git push -u origin master Counting objects: 3, done.